Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Introduction

-Our method for this is based on the representation learning technique proposed by Chen~\etal~\cite{chenvariational}, who revealed how a VAE prefers to avoid using latent variables $\z$ to describe structures that could instead be modeled locally by its decoder $\pxz$.
-For an autoregressive (AR) decoder such as PixelCNN~\cite{van2016conditional, gulrajani2016pixelvae}, this includes any inter-pixel dependencies that lie within its receptive field.
+Our method is based on the representation learning technique proposed by Chen~\etal~\cite{chenvariational}, who revealed how a Variational Autoencoder (VAE)~\cite{kingma2014auto} prefers to avoid using latent variables to describe structures that could instead be modeled locally by its decoder.
+For an autoregressive (AR) decoder such as PixelCNN~\cite{van2016conditional, gulrajani2016pixelvae}, these are any inter-pixel dependencies that lie within its receptive field.
 Consequently, latent variables will only represent information that the decoder cannot model, \ie, dependencies that span beyond its receptive field.

-We take advantage of this behaviour by designing a decoder that is capable of modeling exactly what we want to be excluded from our latent variables -- the imaging noise -- while being incapable of modeling the remainder of the data.
+We take advantage of this behavior by designing a decoder that is capable of modeling exactly what we want to be excluded from our latent variables -- the imaging noise -- while being incapable of modeling the remainder of the data.
 Specifically, we use an AR decoder that can only model axis-aligned structures because its receptive field spans only a row or column of the image.
 This trains our model to exclude row- or column-correlated noise from the latent variables, while encouraging it to include the statistics of the underlying signal.

-We then propose a second network, termed \emph{signal decoder}, that is trained to map these latent variables back into image space, thereby producing denoised images.
-Following Lehtinen~\etal~\cite{lehtinen2018noise2noise}, who showed that noisy images can be used as training targets for denoisers, we train the signal decoder alongside the VAE by using the original noisy data as training target.
+We then propose a second network, termed \emph{signal decoder}, that is trained to map these latent variables back into image space, thus producing denoised images.
+Following Lehtinen~\etal~\cite{lehtinen2018noise2noise}, who showed that noisy images can be used as training targets for denoisers, we train the signal decoder alongside the VAE using the original noisy data as targets.

-To summarize, our main contributions are: \begin{itemize} \item We present an unsupervised deep learning-based denoiser for signal-dependent noise that is correlated along rows or columns of pixels. \item By equipping a VAE with a 1-dimensional AR decoder, we guide it to represent clean images with latent variables and model noise content with the decoder. \item We introduce a novel architecture using a signal decoder that is trained in a second step to predict the signal from our latent variables. \item We apply our method to microscopy data recorded with various imaging modalities, as well as other datasets, achieving state-of-the-art denoising results compared to other unsupervised methods. \end{itemize}
+Using real microscopy data recorded with various imaging modalities, we demonstrate that our denoiser achieves state-of-the-art results compared to other unsupervised methods.
+Furthermore, we show that the method is not sensitive to the length of the AR decoder's receptive field, as long as it is above a minimum, and that samples from the trained noise model have the same autocorrelation and signal-dependence as real noise.